 Daniel A. Barber is an Associate Professor of Architecture at Penn Design.
-He is an architectural historian with a research interest in the relationship between the design fields and the emergence of global environmental culture across the 20th century.
+He is an architectural historian researching the relationship between the design fields and the emergence of global environmental culture across the 20th century.

 Daniel received a PhD in Architecture History and Theory from Columbia University, and a Master of Environmental Design from Yale University.
-He holds a Fellowship for Advanced Researchers from the Alexander von Humboldt Foundation, which he is spending in residence at the Rachel Carson Center in Munich, Germany, during the summer from 2016 to 2020.
-In March 2017 he will be a Visiting Fellow at the Sydney Environmental Institute, University of Sydney, Australia.
-In 2015-2016 he was the Thomas A. and Currie C. Barron Visiting Professor in the Environment and Humanities at the Princeton Environmental Institute, hosted by the Princeton School of Architecture.
+He currently holds a Fellowship for Advanced Researchers from the Alexander von Humboldt Foundation, which he is spending in intermittent residence at the Rachel Carson Center in Munich, Germany, and at the Max Planck Institute for the History of Science in Berlin.
+In March 2017 he was be a Visiting Fellow at the Sydney Environmental Institute, University of Sydney, Australia; in 2015-2016 he was the Thomas A. and Currie C. Barron Visiting Professor in the Environment and Humanities at the Princeton Environmental Institute, hosted by the Princeton School of Architecture.
 He has also held a post-doctoral research fellowship at the Harvard University Center for the Environment and Graduate School of Design, and has been a visiting professor at Oberlin College, Barnard College, and the University of Auckland, New Zealand.
 In February 2015 he was the Terra Foundation for American Art Visiting Professor at the Courtauld Institute of Art in London.

 Daniel approaches research and teaching from an interdisciplinary perspective, integrating narratives and methods from the histories of architecture, art, landscape architecture, technology, science, politics, economics, and environmentalism.
-He has presented papers and chaired panels in numerous disciplinary and interdisciplinary contexts, and has lectured internationally.
+He has lectured internationally.
 Daniel is involved in a number of collaborative and interdisciplinary initiatives: he is part of Mellon funded research project on "Architecture and/for the Environment" at the Canadian Centre for Architecture in Montreal, and works with the Architecture and Environment Interest Group of the European Architectural History Network.
 He also led a research group on architecture and climate for the Mellon Foundation funded Global Architectural History Teaching Collaborative.
-Daniel serves on the Editorial Advisory Board of the Journal of the Society of Architectural Historians, He is also a fellow at the Penn Institute for Urban Research and at the UPenn/Mellon Foundation project on Humanities, Urbanism, and Design, and part of the Faculty Working Group for the Penn Program in the Environmental Humanities (PPEH).
+Daniel serves on the Editorial Advisory Board of the Journal of the Society of Architectural Historians, He is a fellow at the Penn Institute for Urban Research and at the UPenn/Mellon Foundation project on Humanities, Urbanism, and Design, and part of the Faculty Working Group for the Penn Program in the Environmental Humanities (PPEH).